-Travelers must have proof of a negative RT-PCR test result or negative antigen test from within 72 hours of departure or a medical certificate of epidemiological discharge.
-They must also complete an online Sworn Statement of Health within 72 hours of departure.
+All travelers must have proof of a negative PCR test result from within 72 hours of boarding or a negative antigen test from within 24 hours prior to boarding.
+They must also complete an online Sworn Statement of Health.

 For more information, check our guide on “Is Peru open for travel?“.